CodeBush91/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: January 12, Thursday

+**Today's Goal** : Creating API documentation using Slate.

+**Today's Progress**: Bit of cheating, did some slate reasearch at work and have adapted to a chocolate theme, see the day 9 folder, static result can be seen in the build folder.

+**Thoughts**: Slate is really nice, also the postman pro stuff deserves a thumbs up.

 ### Day 8: January 11, Wednesday

 **Today's Goal** : Creating a polymer app using polymer elements and not creating custom.